-American children from their parents at the border was "cruel" and casually adding that separated children would be placed in "foster care or whatever."
+American children from their parents at the border was "cruel" and casually adding that separated children would be placed in "foster care or whatever."124 based immigration preferences.
+The primary beneficiaries of family-based immigration preferences are individuals from predominantly nonwhite countries, with the most applicants originating in Mexico, China, Cuba, India and the Dominican Republic.125

-D. President Trump and Other White House Officials Have Expressed Hostility Toward Family-Based Immigration, Which is Primarily Utilized by Immigrants from Predominantly Nonwhite Countries derogatory term "chain migration," repeatedly calling it a "disaster" and falsely claiming that it allows citizens to bring in relatives who are "15 times removed."
-He has associated familybased immigration preferences with terrorism, using discrete events to launch into attacks on what he calls the "sick, demented" statutory scheme that has been in place for decades.
-He has called immigrants who arrive pursuant to family preferences "the opposite of [origin countries'] finest," "truly EVIL," and "not the people that we want."
+D. President Trump and Other White House Officials Have Expressed Hostility Toward Family-Based Immigration, Which is Primarily Utilized by Immigrants from Predominantly Nonwhite Countries derogatory term "chain migration," repeatedly calling it a "disaster" and falsely claiming that it allows citizens to bring in relatives who are "15 times removed."126 He has associated family-based immigration preferences with terrorism, using discrete events to launch into attacks on what he calls the "sick, demented" statutory scheme that has been in place for decades.
+He has called immigrants who arrive pursuant to family preferences "the opposite of [origin countries'] finest," "truly EVIL," and "not the people that we want."127